Hymn tune: Pairing texts to tunes

-Often the author of a text has not composed a setting of that text or otherwise paired the text to a particular tune.
-It then becomes the editor's challenge to complement that text with a tune for publication.
-Where the meter of a text is regular, editors can choose an existing tune of the meter that fits the text.
-Often there is more than just one good possible partner available.
-The editors may marry a text "X" to a tune they feel is best, with which it appears on the hymnal page, and they may also suggest singing text "X" to an alternative tune that appears elsewhere in the hymnal (sometimes with a different text).
-If one refers to the hymnal's metrical index, more possible tunes may be found, of the same meter, which might be used for singing text "X".
+Often the author of a text has neither composed nor selected a tune for that text, so it is up to the editor to choose a suitable tune.
+If the meter of a text is regular, the editor can choose a suitable existing tune in that meter (or maybe suggest alternative tunes).
+Often there are several possibilities.
+The user might also find other possible tunes for that hymn by referring to the hymnal's metrical index.

 In The Anatomy of Hymnody, Austin C. Lovelace explores the relevance of the meter to a text.

 A meter of few syllables, perhaps with a trochaic stress pattern, fits best an exhortive or forceful declamation of ideas.
 A stirring, motivating text will fit this meter well.
 Using a more lyrical meter suggests a more expansive or introspective treatment of ideas.
-An author may have superb ideas but may have chosen a meter which exhorts when it should be expansive, or is solid when it should be introspective.
-In such cases the editor is challenged to achieve an overall fit which doesn't distract from the message of the text.
+An author may have superb ideas, but may have chosen a meter which exhorts when it should be expansive, or is solid when it should be introspective.
+In such cases the editor is challenged to achieve an overall fit which does not distract from the message of the text.

 Editorial skills are evident in the complex credits of some hymns.
 For the well-loved and great hymn, "All Creatures of Our God and King", the words were written by William H. Draper and first published in 1919, based on a 13th-century text by Francis of Assisi, with further adaptations made in 1987.
-It is wedded to the tune Lasst uns erfreuen, first printed in the Geistliches Kirchengesangbuch, dated 1623, and is presented with a harmonization by Ralph Vaughan Williams, dated 1906.
+It is usually sung to the tune Lasst uns erfreuen, first printed in the Geistliches Kirchengesangbuch, dated 1623, and is presented with a harmonization by Ralph Vaughan Williams, dated 1906.

 Some texts become associated with several tunes.
-For different reasons, some tunes set numerous texts.
+Conversely, for different reasons, some tunes are used for numerous texts.
 Tunes which are very singable and easy for a congregation to pick up, and do not have musical demands which would interfere with understanding and assimilating the ideas of a text, can be used to set two or three texts in a hymnal, when the editors see that as advantageous.
-Wareham LM, melody William Knapp (1698–1768), alt., harm.
-Hymns Ancient and Modern, 1875, after James Turle (1802–1882), sets three texts in Hymnal 1982.
+Wareham (LM, melody by William Knapp (1698–1768), alt., harm.
+Hymns Ancient and Modern, 1875, after James Turle (1802–1882)), is used for three different hymns in Hymnal 1982.
 It has supported more than 20 texts in various hymnals.